D4ttatraya/FPSPLayer/README.md

 # FPSPLayer
-Only supported to run on devices running iOS11.2 and above.
+Only supported to run on devices (not simulators) running iOS11.2 and above.